I grow my jasmine in the city of Charleston, South Carolina.

 Step 6: Place "V" Side Down

 Place the “V” side down into the pot and add some additional soil all around the plant.
 Gently press down around the sides after each addition of soil (do not make it too compact), just enough to secure the roots.

 Start "weaving" the vines.
 Once you have the soil situated, start “weaving” the vines along the trellis.
 Start with the vines closest to the trellis and always work from the bottom to the top.
 This will not only give a more pleasant look to the finished project, but it will also help secure the trellis as well.
 Continue this process until all of the vines are attached to the trellis.
 This will help the Confederate Jasmine to become comfortable in its new surroundings and train it to continue to “weave” on its own.

 If you are working alone and with a larger plant, it may be easier to lean it against something.
 I used the side of the house for support as I worked on the bottom portion of the plant and until I had the trellis fairly snug and upright.

 I live in the city of Charleston, South Carolina, so as with any city, yards are limited.
-I planted this Jasmine last spring and this is what it provided me this year.
-I wish I could offer you a “scratch and sniff” picture ~ the smell is wonderful!
+I planted this Jasmine last spring, and this is what it provided me this year.
+I wish I could offer you a “scratch-and-sniff” picture—the smell is wonderful!

 © 2013 bellartdesigns